Ureilite: Composition

-A technical name for ureilite would be olivine-pigeonite achondrite.
+A geological name for ureilite would be olivine-pigeonite achondrite.
 Compared to most other meteorites, ureilites tend to have a high percentage of carbon (average 3% by weight) in the form of graphite and nanodiamonds.
 The diamonds, which are rarely more than a few micrometres in diameter, are probably the result of high pressure shockwaves produced by collisions of the ureilite parent body with other asteroids.
 Ureilites can be divided into two subcategories: monomict and polymict.
-Monomict ureilites are coarse grained with olivine usually more abundant than pyroxene.
+Monomict ureilites are coarse-grained, with olivine usually more abundant than pyroxene.
 Polymict ureilites are a mixture of clasts of dissimilar composition.

 Origin

 Unknown.
-Some groups of meteorites come from a single object (i.e. Mars, Moon, 4 Vesta), but there has been no parent body found as yet for the ureilites.
-Prior to impacting Earth, 2008 TC3 was identified as an F-type asteroid.
+Some groups of meteorites come from a single object (i.e. Mars, Moon, 4 Vesta), but no parent body has been found for the ureilites.
+Before impacting Earth 2008 TC3 was identified as an F-type asteroid.

-According to one theory, Ureilites were formed in the interior of a parent body with cumulate crystals that formed crystal layers.
+One theory suggests that ureilites were formed in the interior of a parent body with cumulate crystals that formed crystal layers.
 Support for this comes from some ureilites in which the grains are aligned in a preferred orientation.
 Another suggestion is that ureilites represent a residuum of unmelted material after a partial melt liquid was drawn off.
 Yet other ideas are that they are unprocessed materials which never melted or that they are mixtures of carbonaceous chondrite and basaltic rock melts.
 It remains unclear whether ureilites originated on different parent bodies or in different regions of a single body.
 The presence of diamonds, which can form from graphite as a result of severe shock metamorphism, hints at a violent impact history.
 By contrast, a 2018 study of the diamond inclusions in 2008 TC3 concluded that they could only have formed over a relatively long period of time at high pressure, suggesting that "the ureilite parent body was a Mercury- to Mars-sized planetary embryo."